zhangtaolab/Plant_DNA_LLMs/README.md

 * Here is the [pretrain models list](docs/pretrain_models_en.md)

-We use Plant DNAGPT model as example to predict active core promoter.
+We use Plant DNAGPT model as example to fine-tune a model for active core promoter prediction.

 First download a pretrain model and corresponding dataset from HuggingFace or ModelScope: